Jeff Kite: Cigarettes After Sex

+the songs that comprise their 2024 album, X’s.
+He also appears on their 2023 single, “Pistol” and their 2024 single “Tejano Blue”.

 Studio Work

 In 2013, Jeff worked in the studio on Vicky Cryer's debut release, The Synthetic Love of Emotional Engineering.
 Vicky Cryer is helmed by Jason Hill (of Louis XIV).
 Also recruited for the project was current drummer for The Voidz, Alex Carapetis, along with Dominic Howard (of Muse), Mark Stoermer (of The Killers), Nick Fyffe (of Jamiroquai) and Dave Elitch (of Mars Volta).

 He is currently the producer and keyboardist in the instrumental trio, Coastal Kites.